Stars score 4 times in second period, beat Los Angeles 5-2 - KVIA

 Dallas’ Scott Wedgewood stopped 30 shots to earn his first win of the season.
 It was Wedgewood’s third start, but his first since No. 1 goalie Jake Oettinger suffered a lower-body injury on Saturday.

-Kevin Fiala and Arthur Kaliyev scored for the Kings, who were coming of a win at St. Louis a night earlier with four second-period goals.
+Kevin Fiala and Arthur Kaliyev scored for the Kings, who were coming off a win at St. Louis a night earlier with four second-period goals.
 Cal Petersen made 35 saves for Los Angeles.

+Heiskanen, a first-pair defenseman, excelled in his first game back after missing three straight with an upper-body injury.
+That included two-way play and serving as point man on the power play that went 3 for 4.

+“He’s one of the best in the world for a reason,” Stars coach Pete DeBoer said.
+“When he’s out of the lineup, we’re a different team.”

 Hintz opened the scoring 6:49 in with the first of three power-play goals for the Stars.
 The one-timer from the left circle followed Benn’s backhand pass from behind the goal line.
 The goal snapped an 0-for-14 drought for Dallas’ power play.